-The MagicGuides Walt Disney World Crowd Calendar not only provides information on crowd sizes, but we have also included updated information regarding the daily hours of operation, average daily temperature ranges for Orlando, Extra Magic Hours, the first day to book FastPass+ reservations, and Disney Dining reservations, as well as special events.
-Let’s review some background information so that you understand how the MagicGuides Crowd Calendar is organized.
+The Disney World Crowd Calendar provides information on crowd sizes, updated information regarding the average daily temperature ranges for Orlando, and when you are eligible to make your Advance Dining Reservations.
+Let’s review some background information so that you understand how our crowd calendar is organized.

 What is a Crowd Calendar?

-Crowd calendars predict how busy a park will be on any given day of the year.
-By using data compiled from recent years, Disney crowd calendars determine which theme parks will have the shortest lines and which parks will have the longest lines.
-While not every traveler has the flexibility to plan their trip around the least crowded dates, crowd calendars can still be a valuable tool to help you to maximize your Disney experience during your visit.
-Below you’ll find our 2017 Walt Disney World Crowd Calendar infographic.
-It’s a great way to quickly identify the best times of year to travel to Disney World.
-Then use our comprehensive crowd calendar above to narrow down which parks to visit on which days.
+Crowd calendars predict how busy a theme park will be on any given day of the year.
+By using data compiled from recent years, Disney crowd calendars help us determine which theme parks will have the shortest lines and which parks will have the longest lines.
+While not every traveler has the flexibility to plan their trip around the least-crowded dates, this can still be a valuable tool.
+Knowing what to expect will allow you to plan accordingly and help you to maximize your Disney experience.

-How the MagicGuides Disney World Crowd Calendar is Organized
+Rating System for the Disney World Crowd Calendar

 Ratings based on Park Attendance: